Jackson, Mississippi Drinking Water Quality

 For Hydroviv’s assessment of Jackson, Mississippi drinking water, we collected water quality test data from Jackson's annual Consumer Confidence Report and the U.S. Environmental Protection Agency.
 We cross referenced Jackson water quality data with toxicity studies in scientific and medical literature.
 The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in Jackson drinking water.

-Jackson, Mississippi is in exceedance of the federal Action Level for lead in drinking water.
-So what does this mean?
-10% of taps tested for lead contamination had concentrations over 16 parts per billion.
+Lead enters tap water through old lead service pipes and lead-containing plumbing.
+10% (or the 90th percentile) of taps tested for lead contamination had concentrations over 8 parts per billion.
+However, last year the 90th percentile was 16 parts per billion.
+It's unusual to see a municipality improve lead levels this drastically in just one year.
 The federal action level for lead is 15 parts per billion, but agencies such as the Center for Disease Control and American Academy of Pediatrics recognize that there is no safe level of lead for children.
 Additionally, municipalities are only required to test a handful of homes every few years, so these super high levels reported in Jackson’s annual water quality report might not even reflect the lead levels coming from your faucet.
 Lead exposure can cause developmental issues, lowered IQ, and damages to the kidneys and brain.
 In August of 2018, the city of Jackson sent a notice to all residents acknowledging the lead violation.
 The notice gave standard recommendations for preventing lead exposure, such as allowing tap water to run for 2 minutes before use, avoiding hot water for drinking or cooking, eliminating tap water for baby formula, and getting your child’s lead levels checked by a doctor.

 Disinfection Byproducts In Jackson Drinking Water